Welcome to the Cunningham Lab

 Identifying genes that cause rare craniofacial malformations

-Harnessing the power of collaboration
+Harnessing the Power of Collaboration

 Michael L. Cunningham, MD, PhD, is chief of the Division of Craniofacial Medicine and professor of pediatrics at the University of Washington School of Medicine.
 He is medical director of Seattle Children's Craniofacial Center and holds the Jean Renny Endowed Chair in Craniofacial Medicine.
 He is also adjunct professor in the Departments of Biological Structures, Oral Health Sciences and Pediatric Dentistry at the University of Washington.

-Dr. Cunningham balances responsibilities in administration, patient care and research.
+Cunningham balances responsibilities in administration, patient care and research.
 He does bedside teaching of medical students, graduate and postdoctoral students, pediatric residents and dental students.
 His clinical interests focus on the diagnosis and long-term interdisciplinary care of children with craniofacial malformations, with a particular interest in craniosynostosis.